jenkinsci/bom/CONTRIBUTING.md

 To run all lines then add the label `full-test` to run PCT in a PR - You would do this when adding a new plugin to the bom.

 > [!IMPORTANT]
-> Running the full test suite consumes a lot of cloud resources only do this if its definitely required.
+> Running the full test suite consumes a lot of cloud resources.
+Only do this if its definitely required.

 If you lack triage permission and so cannot add this label, then you may instead